How will you overcome the 3 most common dog allergies?

 - Visit a holistic vet should and feed your dog natural supplements that detoxify and provide allergy relief.
 These also build the immune system.
 Feed it a species-appropriate diet that is rich in fiber.

 3. Environmental allergies: There are many outdoor allergens like grasses, ragweed, pollens, and those irritants like mold and fabrics such as wool or cotton and dust mites along with cleaning chemicals that cause troubles in a dog.
 There could also be seasonal problems that can recur given certain conditions.
-You can follow the these to cure this kind of an allergy:
+You can follow the these to cure this kind of allergy:

 - Clean the indoor environment where the pet stays.
 Do not smoke inside the house and use nontoxic cleaners.
 Invest in an air purifier that controls dust mites.